sutta » kn » thag » Theragāthā 15.2

 muttaṁ selāva kañcanaṁ.

-he’s freed like gold from stone.
+he’s freed like lustrous gold from stone.

 Sa ve accaruci nāgo,